Analyse gendered language, reading burden and other problematic phrases with our job description analysis tool.

 What you say matters

 Certain words have been shown to be associated with masculine or feminine roles.
 This has been borne out in the research which has identified words which can act as an unintentional signal that women do not belong in certain roles or organisations.
-By identifying and suggesting alternative wording, job descriptions can be made gender balanced and more accessible.
+Our gender decoder for job ads will identify and suggest alternative wording, meaning job descriptions can be made gender neutral and more accessible.

 The job description needs to be readable